hossain-shifat/Shop-Hub/README.md

 ## 📄 License

-This project is created for educational purposes as part of an assignment.
+This project is created for educational purposes as part of an project.

 ## 👨‍💻 Author

-**Your Name**
+**Hossain-Shifat**
-- Assignment: 09 - Next.js Full-Stack Application
+- ShopHub - Next.js Full-Stack Application
-- Course: [Course Code]
 - Date: January 2026

 ## 🙏 Acknowledgments